Access factsheets providing information on employment law issues for Ireland

 The minimum number of holidays in Northern Ireland is in line with Great Britain, although this is being kept under review.

-Public/bank holidays in Northern Ireland are slightly different to Great Britain.
+Public and bank holidays in Northern Ireland are slightly different to Great Britain.
 The 12 July is a public holiday and many employees also take 13 July.
 The 17 March is a bank holiday, but is not taken by all employees.
-When drafting holiday entitlement/procedures there is potential for a religious belief or political opinion discrimination claim if care is not taken about the allocation of holidays.
+When drafting holiday entitlement and procedures, there is potential for a religious belief or political opinion discrimination claim if care is not taken about the allocation of holidays.

 The calculation of holiday pay under the working time rules has diverged in Northern Ireland, and this is reflected in case law.
 In the case Bear Scotland v Fulton (2014), the EAT for England, Wales and Scotland held that a gap of more than three months in a 'series of unlawful deductions' from holiday pay breaks the series, which means that where an employer could show a gap of three months between holiday periods, a claim could only go back as far as the end of that gap, effectively limiting historic liability on holiday pay claims.
 The decision was subsequently challenged by the Court of Appeal in Northern Ireland.